When Sexual Sins Meet Jesus

 “‘If a man commits adultery with another man’s wife–with the wife of his neighbor–both the adulterer and the adulteress are to be put to death.”
 Leviticus 20:10

-What the religious leaders understood by this statement, was; if any person was caught committing adultery, the only fate for that person was immediate stoning —and this was not for adultery cases only — but also, disobedience to parents, murder, rape, idolatry, fornication, kidnapping, homosexuality, false witnessing, blaspheming, bestiality, and several others which were part of those offenses deemed as punishable by death.
+What the religious leaders understood by this statement, was; if any person was caught committing adultery, the only fate for that person was immediate stoning —and this was not for adultery cases only — but also, disobedience to parents, murder, rape, idolatry, fornication, kidnapping, homosexuality, false witnessing, blaspheming, bestiality, and several others which were part of those offences deemed as punishable by death.

 So this one time, some pharisees catch a woman in the very act of adultery.
 They had seen Jesus deal with very many cases that addressed people’s sins, sicknesses, death, hunger, and several other problems; and they knew He was compassionate.